dlr-eoc/ukis-csmask/README.md

 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://black.readthedocs.io/en/stable/)
 [![DOI](https://zenodo.org/badge/328616234.svg)](https://zenodo.org/badge/latestdoi/328616234)

 UKIS Cloud Shadow MASK (ukis-csmask) package masks clouds and cloud shadows in Sentinel-2, Landsat-9, Landsat-8, Landsat-7 and Landsat-5 images.
 Masking is performed with a pre-trained convolution neural network.
 It is fast and works directly on Level-1C data (no atmospheric correction required).
-Images just need to be in Top Of Atmosphere (TOA) reflectance and include at least the "Blue", "Green", "Red", "NIR", "SWIR1" and "SWIR2" spectral bands.
-Best performance (in terms of accuracy and speed) is achieved when images are resampled to approximately 30 m spatial resolution.
+Images just need to be in Top Of Atmosphere (TOA) reflectance and include at least the "Blue", "Green", "Red" and "NIR" spectral bands.
+Best performance (in terms of accuracy and speed) is achieved when images also include "SWIR1" and "SWIR2" spectral bands and are resampled to approximately 30 m spatial resolution.

 This [publication](https://doi.org/10.1016/j.rse.2019.05.022) provides further insight into the underlying algorithm and compares it to the widely used [Fmask](http://www.pythonfmask.org/en/latest/) algorithm across a heterogeneous test dataset.